 Migrating your current applications and IT assets to the cloud present a break to convert the way your organization operationalizes it.
 According to Gartner 2020 technology trends report, by 2024, legacy applications migrated to public cloud Infrastructure as a Service (IaaS) will need optimization to become cost-effective.
 CIOs need to consider how these trends will impact their cloud adoption and migration plans.
 This will help them prepare for a seamless cloudification journey for their enterprise and their IT infrastructure.
 Cloud providers have recognized vital factors to successful IT revolution through their implementation by engaging and supporting enterprise customers.
 Migrating to any cloud is an iterative process that evolves your business.
-And a successful enterprise cloud migration methodology details the principles required to drive migration tactics.
+And a successful Enterprise Cloud Migration Strategy methodology details the principles required to drive migration tactics.
 In this blog series, we share the best practices to be adopted before and during a successful cloud migration by enterprises.

 Before You Migrate, Build a Business Case